catamphetamine/libphonenumber-js/README.md

 ## Using phone number validation feature

-I personally wouldn't rely on strict phone number validation too much because it might get outdated:
+I personally don't use strict phone number validation in my projects because telephone numbering plans sometimes change and so validation rules can change too which means that [`PhoneNumber.isValid()`](#isvalid) function may become outdated if a website isn't re-deployed regularly.
+For example:

 * New phone number rules can be added to Google's `libphonenumber` library after they have already been implemented in real life (which can introduce a delay).